GeertVL-zz/EAS/README.md

-== This is the repository for EAS practices
+=This is the repository for EAS practices